ckchan1989/Fintech_Activities/Assignment_1/Assignment_Coinsquare.md

 * *How did the idea for the company (or project) come about?*

-Virgile Rostand (Rostand) was a mathemetician with a Master of Sciene in Applied Mathematics from Universite Laval and Master in Mathematical Finance from the University fo Toronto.
+Virgile Rostand (Rostand) was a mathematician with a Master of Science in Applied Mathematics from Universite Laval and Master in Mathematical Finance from the University fo Toronto.
 He completed his mentioned studies in 2004.

-As he progressed through his varied career which included stints in academics, financial engineer, consultantancy and quantitative development, Rostand started to observe and become aware of the growing trend of cryptocurrency.
-In 2014, his curiosuity and enthuisasm led him to create and Coinsquare and he officially started building the platform we know today.
+As he progressed through his varied career which included time in academics, financial engineer, consultantancy and quantitative development, Rostand started to observe and become aware of the growing trend of cryptocurrency.
+In 2014, his curiosuity and enthuisasm led him to create Coinsquare and he officially started building the platform we know today.

 * *How is the company funded?
 How much funding have they received?*